nilesc/Long-Structured-Debate-Generation-and-Evaluation/README.md

     python tree_builder.py

 This will construct source and target data and place it in `./input_files/`.
-The tree_builder script gives several options for how to build the tree, including whether to include only Pro aguments, only Con arguments, or both, and whether or not to augment the data with sub-trees.
+For each debate, all traversals of the tree corresponding to coherent arguments will be added to a `target` file, and the corresponding debate prompt will be added to a `source` file.
+This script gives several options for how to build the tree, including whether to include only Pro aguments, only Con arguments, or both, and whether or not to augment the data with sub-trees.
+By default, all traversals from the root involving only positive children are included.
+Note that we also include traversals that do not end at a leaf node.
+In this way, we get substrings of arguments that are themselves coherent arguments.

 ## Setup environment